AJ730/FederatedLearningGans/README.md

 #### How to run?
  - `run pip install pytorch_requirements.txt`
+ - `run command 'mpiexec -n 3 pytorch/DistributedGanPytorch_fixed_paillier.py' from root`for FL-GAN with additive homomorphic encryption
- - `run command 'mpiexec -n 3 'pytorch/DistributedGanPytorch_fixed_pailier.py'`
+ - `run command 'mpiexec -n 3 pytorch/DistributedGanPytorch_fixed_crypten.py' from root`for FL-GAN with multi-party computation
 #### Limitations
-   - `Currently only works for 3 clients`
+   - `Currently only works for 3 clients

 #### Results